Cohen-Or/cohen-or.github.io/README.md

 # Or Cohen

-I am a quantitative finance researcher and an emerging investment manager.
+I am a quantitative finance researcher and portfolio manager.

-My key area of interest is the application of machine learning and neural networks in portfolio management and systematic trading.
+My key area of interest is the application of machine learning and neural networks in systematic trading and dynamic asset allocation.

 Previously, I have worked as a financial analyst at [Morningstar](https://www.morningstar.com/), [Pagaya](pagaya.com) and [Bank Leumi](https://english.leumi.co.il/WnnnWn/Company_Profile/38044/).